Talisman9/Writing-Advanced/CURRENT_STATE.md

 ## Plot State
 - Series-wide arc focuses on uncovering the true history of Veritas and reason for Silentium's existence
 - Silver astrolabe fully developed as a key artifact with astronomical functions and mystical significance
-- First novel outline completed with 19-chapter structure focusing on the Astronomer's Secret
+- First novel outline completed with 24-chapter structure focusing on the Astronomer's Secret
+- All 24 chapter outlines completed with detailed scene breakdowns, POV assignments, and word count targets
+- Narrative consistency review completed with analysis of style, thematic coherence, and character development
+- Genre convention adherence analysis completed for both cozy mystery and romance elements
+- Word count verification completed (69,450 words total) with recommendations to reach 75,000-word target
+- Comprehensive series bible created for future novels with world building, character profiles, and narrative rules
+- Supporting documentation finalized with complete index and summary of all project materials
 - Sample chapters created showcasing narrative style and character voices for chapters 1, 5, and 14
 - Veritas Symbol developed with multiple layers of meaning, from university emblem to key for accessing hidden knowledge
 - Symbol appears in architectural elements, documents, and artifacts throughout Veritas